Anonymous said: In regards to you touring the States recently, how do you feel Americans respond to Canadian musicians like yourself/yourselves?

 1:55 pm • 27 August 2013 • 4 notes

-rickdesmond asked: Can we hang out sometime?
+rickdesmond said: Can we hang out sometime?

 Does hanging out on the internet count?
 If not, we’ll have to schedule something in between getting ready for this Europe Tour & Rifflandia.